ranjitgautam828-eng/cybersecurity-fundamentals/computing/The_stack_part2.md

 # The Stack — Part 2

-> **Where this fits:** This comes after you've finished sections 1–7.
-You already know rsp, argc, argv, pop, and push.
-Part 2 goes deeper — how the stack looks across function calls, how to read data that belongs to other functions, and how environment variables live on the stack and affect memory addresses.
+> **Where this fits:** This comes after I've finished sections 1–7.
+I already know rsp, argc, argv, pop, and push.
+Part 2 is where I go deeper — how the stack looks across function calls, how I can read data that belongs to other functions, and how environment variables live on the stack and affect memory addresses.

 ---